Sambir

 Day 10: Bhimtang to Tilche Village

 Today, we will begin with a steady descent from Bhimtang.
-We will pass through lush forests and beautiful meadows as we descend into the valley.
+We will pass through lush forests and beautiful meadows, where we get wonderful early-morning views looking back to Manaslu and the surrounding peaks.
 The trail will wind through small villages and terraces, with stunning views of the surrounding mountains.

 Along the way, we will cross several rivers and pass through Mani walls.
 After a few hours, we will reach the village of Tilche, where we will settle in for the night.
-Tilche is a charming village offering a peaceful and welcoming atmosphere.
-Most of the people residing here are Gurung.
+Tilche is a charming village offering a peaceful and welcoming atmosphere, with traditional houses, stone-paved lanes, and terraced fields that mark our return to the middle hills.

 Itinerary Details